jdmau72/Grading-Tools-/README.md

 ## How to Run:
-    1. Make sure to have a "classlist.csv" file in the class director with student's last name, first name Ex.
-Mau Justin
+    1. Make sure to have a "classlist.csv" file with students' last name, first name (see provided example classlist.csv"
     2. Run with "python3 *folderGenerator.py*
-    3. Follow the instructions on the console
+    3. Fill out the fields
+    4. Click "Create Folders" button

 # sortSubmissions.py